Only 9% of students at Waianae High School can demonstrate competency in English Language Arts.

-Zykova also found mentors in Chaminade instructor Jessica Martinez, who taught language development, and Associate Professor and Director of Teacher Preparation Programs Katarina Roseler, who oversaw her capstone experience.
+Zykova also found mentors in Chaminade instructor Jessica Martinez, who taught language development, and Associate Professor and Director of Teacher Preparation Programs Katrina Roseler, who oversaw her capstone experience.

 The preparation helped Zykova through 2020, a tough year for everyone—especially students and teachers.
 She said remote learning allowed her to throw her old plan out the window entirely and try a new direction aimed at getting students engaged (and keeping them engaged).